microconfig/microconfig/README.md

     datasource.maximum-pool-size=50
 ```

-Also you can declare common properties for several environments on a single file.
-You can use following file name pattern: application.**${ENV1.ENV2.ENV3...}**.properties
+Also, you can declare common properties for several environments on a single file.
+You can use the following file name pattern: application.**${ENV1.ENV2.ENV3...}**.properties
 Let's create common props for dev, dev2 and test envs.

 ```